-The principal office of the corporation, hereinafter referred to as “Association" in the State of Alabama shall be located in Montgomery, Alabama, but the Association may have such other offices in the State of Alabama, as the Board of Directors may determine, or as the affairs of the Association may require from time to time.
+The principal office of the Alabama Independent School Association, an Alabama nonprofit corporation, hereinafter referred to as “Association”, shall be located in Montgomery, Alabama, but the Association may have such other offices in the State of Alabama, as the Board of Directors may determine, or as the affair of the Association may require from time to time.

 Section 1.
-Members: The members of the corporation shall consist of those independent schools domiciled and operating educational facilities within the State of Alabama or any adjoining state, whose membership shall have been approved by the Board of Directors as provided for in the By-Laws of the corporation.
-Members shall be accredited, or a candidate for accreditation, by one of the following: AdvancED, Southern Association of Independent Schools, Alabama Independent School Association or other accrediting agencies specifically approved by the Board of Directors.
+Membership: Membership of the Association shall consist of two classes: a) Members and b) Conditional Members also referred to herein as Affiliate Members.
+Members are independent schools domiciled and operating educational facilities within the State of Alabama or any adjoining state, whose membership shall have been approved by the Board of Directors as provided for in the By-Laws of the Association.
+Members shall be accredited, or a candidate for accreditation, by one of the following: AdvancED, Southern Association of Independent Schools, Alabama Independent School Association or other accrediting agencies approved by the Board of Directors.
 Any candidate for accreditation approved for membership shall have a maximum of three (3) years to achieve a full accredited status by their respective accrediting body.
+Affiliate Members are those institutions that do not meet the requirements for Members as stated in the ByLaws of the corporation.
+Affiliate Members shall be approved by the Board of Directors and shall have no voting privileges within the Association.
 Race, color, national and ethnic origin of a

 Section 4.
-Review of Membership: It shall be the duty of the Board of Directors after each annual election to review incumbent members of the Association as to their qualification, adequate yearly accreditation progress and membership in the Association.
-Any incumbent member and its respective membership in the Association may be terminated as hereinafter provided for in Section 5.
+Review of Membership: It shall be the duty of the Board of Directors after each annual election to review incumbent Members and Affiliate Members of the Association as to their qualification, adequate yearly accreditation progress (if applicable) and membership in theAssociation.
+Any incumbent Member or Affiliate Member and its respective membership in the Association may be terminated as hereinafter provided for in Section 5.

 Section 5.
-Termination of Membership: The Board of Directors, by affirmative vote of two-thirds (2/3rds) of all Board members present at said meeting, may suspend or expel a member for cause, after an appropriate hearing.
+Termination of Membership: The Board of Directors, by affirmative vote of two-thirds (2/3rds) of all Board members present at said meeting, may suspend or expel a Member or Affiliate Member for cause, after an appropriate hearing.
 “For Cause” shall include, but not be

 Section 7.
-Reinstatement: Upon written request signed by a former member and filed with the Secretary, the Board of Directors may, by the affirmative vote of two-thirds (2/3rds) of all Board members present at said meeting, reinstate such former member to membership, upon such terms as the Board of Directors may deem appropriate.
+Reinstatement: Upon written request signed by a former Member or Affiliate Member and filed with the Secretary, the Board of Directors may, by the affirmative vote of two thirds (2/3rds) of all Board members present at said meeting, reinstate such former Member or

 Section 8.
 Transfer of Membership: Membership in this Association is not transferable or assignable.

 Section 2.
-Special Meetings: Special meetings of the members may be called by the President, or the Board of Directors, or by petition signed by not less than two-thirds (2/3rds) of the members of the Association.
+Special Meetings: Special meetings of the Members may be called by the President, or the Board of Directors, or by petition signed by not less than two-thirds (2/3rds) of the Members of the Association.

 Section 3.
 Place of Meetings: All annual or special meetings shall be held in a location and facility designated by the President.